 He has led field research in over 12 countries including Bangladesh, Cambodia, Greece, Haiti, Indonesia, Pakistan, the Philippines, Serbia, Sri Lanka, and Thailand.
 Research projects have been supported by the U.S. Department of Justice, Municipality of The Hague, Open Society Foundations, Humanity United, USAID, UNICEF, and Microsoft, among others.

 A frequent public speaker at conferences and workshops, Dr. Latonero publishes in academic journals such as Computer Mediated Communication, Information Communication & Society, and Crisis Response and Management.
-In addition, he publishes in venues such as The Guardian, Foreign Affairs, and Harvard Business Review; his work has been covered by The Associated Press, Canadian Broadcasting Corporation, CBS Radio, CNN, Fast Company, Los Angeles Times, National Public Radio, and The New York Times.
+In addition, he publishes op-eds in venues such as The New York Times, The Guardian, Foreign Affairs, and Harvard Business Review; his work has been covered by The Associated Press, Canadian Broadcasting Corporation, CBS Radio, CNN, Fast Company, Los Angeles Times, National Public Radio, and The New York Times.

 Dr. Latonero completed his PhD at the University of Southern California Annenberg School for Communication and was a postdoctoral research scholar at the London School of Economics.